Would you like to travel Europe cheap?

 Bialowieza National Park is a unique place on the map of Europe.
 Located in northeast Poland, it is famous for its virgin forest - one of the last and biggest forests on our continent which has not been influenced by humans.

 Numerous species of plants and animals live in Bialowieza Forest and one of the most interesting is European bison - the heaviest land animal in Europe.
-Bialowieza Forest has been a UNESCO World Heritage Site since 1979.
+Bialowieza Forest has been part of a UNESCO World Heritage Site since 1979.

 Parts of the virgin forest are strictly protected and only scientists can visit it.
-Tourists can only go there in a group of maximum 20 people with a guide.
+Tourists can only go there in a group of a maximum of 20 people with a guide.
 However, parts of the forest are available for individual tourists as well.
 There are walking and cycling trails available and you can check them on this map.

 Białowieża, the real "Hundred Acre Wood" © udmurd / Adobe Stock

 I visited in the summer but the forest is available all year long.
-I'd love to go there in autumn to see all leaves changing colours.
+I'd love to go there in autumn to see all the leaves changing colours.
 In winter you can use the trails for cross-country skiing or visit it on the sledge.

 As the region is quite wild, the easiest way to get there is by car.

 I highly recommend you to see this unique forest and explore the wildest region of Poland - Podlasie.
-If you want to know more about the region, check my post about the best places in Podlasie, Poland.
+If you want to know more about the region, check out my post about the best places in Podlasie, Poland.

 5. Beskid Wyspowy